lucasreiners/kotlin-jpa-demo/Readme.md

   or an update
 - Level2 Cache only works across transactions.
 A cache hit for an existing entity will only occur, after the entity was put into the cache and another translation tries to access this entity again
+- For a custom repository query to be cached by hibernate, it is not enough to set `use_query_cache: true` in application.yaml.
+The custom query also needs a `@QueryHints` annotation instruction hibernate to cache this query